 In 251, Trajan Decius was the first Roman Emperor to die in battle against a foreign enemy.
 Trebonianus Gallus was proclaimed emperor by the troops.
 Gallus accepted Hostilian, the young son of Decius, as co-emperor, but the boy died of plague.
 Hostilian was the first emperor in 40 years to die of natural causes.RS65684.
 Silver antoninianus, RIC IV 179, RSC IV 70, SRCV III 9758, VF, toned, weight 3.959 g, maximum diameter 21.8 mm, die axis 180o, Rome mint, 251 - 252 A.D.; obverse IMP CAE C VIB VOLVSIANO AVG, radiate, draped and cuirassed bust right from behind; reverse PAX AVGG, Pax standing left, raising olive-branch in right hand, transverse scepter in left;

 $75.00 SALE PRICE $67.50 Volusian, c.
 November 251 - July or August 253 A.D., Anazarbus, Cilicia

 Anazarbus was founded by Assyrians.
-Under the early Roman empire it was known as , and was the (capital) of the late Roman province Secunda.
+Under the early Roman empire it was known as Caesarea, and was the Metropolis (capital) of the late Roman province Cilicia Secunda.
 It was the home of the poet Oppian.
-Rebuilt by the emperor Justin I after an earthquake in the 6th century, it became Justinopolis (525); but the old native name persisted, and when Thoros I, of Lesser , made it his capital early in the 12th century, it was known as Anazarva.
+Rebuilt by the Byzantine emperor Justin I after an earthquake in the 6th century, it became Justinopolis (525); but the old native name persisted, and when Thoros I, king of Lesser Armenia, made it his capital early in the 12th century, it was known as Anazarva.

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES